jonaschoi/se-projects/docker-demos/README.md

 ### Requirements
 1. Docker
 2. ~4 GB of drive space
-3. 8 GB of RAM
+3. 8 GB of RAM allocated to Docker Desktop
 4. Docker Hub account
 5. Internet connection that is decent.

 ### Steps to setup and start up
 1. Login to Docker Hub via CLI (Not necessary at this point)
 	- `docker login`
-2. Check out this repos, and navigate to the directory of the desired bundle.
+2. Check out this repos, and navigate to the directory of the dbundle (i.e. feature-set-7.2-sp1).
 	- Or download and unzip
 3. Start with Docker Compose in detached mode
 	- `docker-compose up -d`